techscout1/LiteFeeder/README.md

 # Priciple

 The LiteFeeder is an automatic SMT part feeder for standard 8mm tapes.
 It comes with a strong magnet and a powerrail to simply mount and exchange the feeder in front of the LitePlacer.
 Its driven by a cheap stepper motor.
 The main working principle is very simple.
 When the LitePlacer picks a part from the LiteFeeder.
 The Feeder can recognize this in two ways.
 We used a light barrier to detect the nozzle.
 Futhermore in the pcb is a place for an hall sensor too.
 We just used the light barrier but it can be extend to both sensors by default.
-After detecting the nozzle the LitePlacer wait 6 seconds.After it the stepper pulls the masking tape until the next hole is detected.
+After detecting the nozzle the LitePlacer wait 6 seconds.
+After it the stepper pulls the masking tape until the next hole is detected.
 Thats it its.
-Simple but powerfull!
+Simple but powerful!

 # Bill of materials